hankeliu2015/select-a-car/README.md

 site is alive at <https://angry-hugle-fb7c80.netlify.app/>.
 In the middle of testing using inline CSS style to control Popup car color.
-The color is set to blue for now.
+The blue car svg file is just a palce holder for now.

 # Getting Started with Create React App